solosage1/anyprice-oracle/EIP.md

 * **What it is:** ERC-76xx is a draft Ethereum standard from Solo Labs that defines a *versioned, chain-agnostic payload* for pushing time-sensitive oracle data across L1↔L2 and rollup↔rollup boundaries.
 * **Why it matters:** Existing oracle APIs (EIP-2362, 7726) stay on one chain; general cross-chain standards (EIP-5164, Bedrock CXM) ignore "freshness."
 ERC-76xx adds an explicit *valid-until/timestamp field* enabling rollups to receive data with clear freshness guarantees via secure, established channels.
-* **How it fits:** For OP-Stack chains (Version 1.0), it RECOMMENDS the canonical Bedrock messenger as the default, most secure transport.
+* **How it fits:** For OP-Stack chains (Version 1.0), it RECOMMENDS the Superchain Interop Messenger (L2ToL2CrossDomainMessenger) as the default, low-latency transport for OP-Stack ↔ OP-Stack communication.
 It is also designed to be bridge-agnostic for other chains or future extensions, remaining *beacon-root-friendly* (EIP-4788) and CCIP-Read-complementary.
 * **Core refinements:**

   1. MUST include freshness + chain-ID fields.
-  2. For OP-Stack v1.0, RECOMMENDS the canonical Bedrock CXM as the default, most secure transport.
+  2. For OP-Stack v1.0, RECOMMENDS the Superchain Interop Messenger (SIM) using `sendMessage(uint256 _destination, address _target, bytes memory _message)` for L2-L2 transport.
 For other chains/future extensions, SHOULD use EIP-712 signatures where applicable.
   3. NICE-TO-HAVEs: governance hooks, ZK-proof extension point (for future extensions), unified naming.
-* **Key differentiator:** A key open standard aiming to provide time-sensitive data to rollups with verifiable freshness, leveraging the highest security transport available (e.g., canonical CXM for OP-Stack v1.0 default profile).
+* **Key differentiator:** A key open standard aiming to provide time-sensitive data to rollups with verifiable freshness, leveraging the highest security transport available (e.g., SIM for intra-Superchain by default; canonical CXM only when L1 is involved.).
 Future extensions may explore a wider range of speed/finality trade-offs.

 ## Introduction